Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Black darter tetras are a specialty fish that you won’t find at most chain pet stores.
 They occasionally show up at well-stocked independent fish shops, especially those that carry wild-caught or uncommon South American species.
 Expect to pay a premium compared to common tetras, typically $10-20+ per fish depending on size, sex, and availability.

 For the best chance of finding healthy specimens, I recommend checking with online specialty retailers like Flip Aquatics and Dan’s Fish.
 Both carry a rotating selection of uncommon species and ship fish in excellent condition.
-Because this species is relatively uncommon in the trade, availability can be sporadic, so check back regularly or sign up for stock notifications if they offer them.
+Because this species is relatively uncommon in the trade, availability is sporadic, so check back regularly or sign up for stock notifications if they offer them.

 Frequently Asked Questions